Fred Onyedinma

-Wilfred Oluwafemi Onyedinma (born 24 November 1996) is a Nigerian professional footballer who plays as a midfielder for Championship club Luton Town.
+Wilfred Oluwafemi Onyedinma (born 24 November 1996) is a Nigerian professional footballer who plays for EFL League One side Wycombe Wanderers in his fourth spell with the club.
+A versatile player, he can be deployed as a wing-back, defensive midfielder, wide midfielder or winger.

 Early life

-Onyedinma was born in Lagos, Nigeria and his parents moved the family to England, along with his brother and two sisters, when Fred was aged three.
-He grew up in Greenwich, Plumstead and Woolwich and attended Corelli College in Kidbrooke.
-He played local football representing Blackheath district as a youngster alongside Alex Iwobi, Joe Gomez and Kasey Palmer, before he was spotted by Millwall scout and former player Andy Massey, and subsequently signed for the club at the age of twelve.
+Onyedinma was born in Lagos, Nigeria, and his parents moved the family to England, along with his brother and two sisters, when Fred was aged three.
+He grew up in Greenwich, Plumstead and Woolwich, and attended Corelli College in Kidbrooke.
+He played local football, representing the Blackheath district as a youngster alongside Alex Iwobi, Joe Gomez and Kasey Palmer, before he was spotted by Millwall scout and former player Andy Massey, and subsequently signed for the club at the age of 12.

 Career

 Early career

 Onyedinma made his senior debut for Millwall on 4 January 2014 in the FA Cup against Southend United.
 He came on as a 62nd-minute substitute for Richard Chaplow as Millwall lost 4–1.
-He later made his full debut against Charlton Athletic and was named Man of the Match.
+He later made his full debut against Charlton Athletic and was named man of the match.

 Wycombe Wanderers

-On 27 November 2014, Onyedinma joined League Two side, Wycombe Wanderers on a loan deal, lasting until January 2015.
-On 31 December 2014, Onyedinma's loan spell at Wycombe Wanderers was extended to the end of the 2014–15 season as part of the Paris Cowan-Hall transfer deal.
+On 27 November 2014, Onyedinma joined League Two outfit Wycombe Wanderers on a loan deal, lasting until January 2015.
+On 31 December 2014, his loan spell at Wycombe was extended to the end of the 2014–15 season as part of the Paris Cowan-Hall transfer deal.

 On 30 August 2018, Onyedinma rejoined Wycombe Wanderers – this time in League One – on loan until 1 January 2019.
-After returning to Millwall in January 2019 for the remainder of the season Onyedinma found first team opportunities hard to come by despite praise for his performances in training from manager Neil Harris.
+After returning to Millwall in January 2019 for the remainder of the season, Onyedinma found first-team opportunities hard to come by despite praise for his performances in training from manager Neil Harris.

-On 30 July 2019 it was confirmed that Onyedinma would be returning to Wycombe for a third time, this time on a permanent 3 year deal for an undisclosed fee.
+On 30 July 2019, it was confirmed that Onyedinma would be returning to Wycombe for a third stint, this time on a permanent three-year deal for an undisclosed fee.

-On 6 July 2020, Onyedinma scored twice in the second leg of Wycombe's EFL League One semi-final match against Fleetwood Town to secure a 2–2 draw and a 6–3 win on aggregate.
+On 6 July 2020, Onyedinma scored twice in the second leg of Wycombe's League One play-off semi-final match against Fleetwood Town to secure a 2–2 draw and a 6–3 win on aggregate.
 In the final against Oxford United on 13 July, Onyedinma won the penalty that led to Wycombe's match-winning goal, securing promotion to the Championship for the first time in the club's history.

 Luton Town

-Onyedinma signed for Luton Town for an undisclosed fee on 25 May 2021.
+Onyedinma signed for Championship club Luton Town for an undisclosed fee on 25 May 2021.
 He scored and assisted a further two goals on his debut for the club, a 3–0 victory over Peterborough on 7 August 2021.

+He was an 84th-minute substitute in the 2023 EFL Championship play-off final as Luton beat Coventry City in a penalty shoot-out after a 1–1 draw to secure promotion to the Premier League.